achuth-ranga/socket-test/README.md

 ### `npm run build`

-Builds the executable of version of the Socket Test, check the "dist" for the executables as per the OS type.
+(Requires latest node version) Builds the executable of version of the Socket Test, check the "dist" for the executables as per the OS type.